top of page

 The most interesting interaction I have had with our dogs was while we were tent camping at Bruin Lake State Park.
 A baby raccoon fell on our tent from out of the trees and one of the dogs charged the tent.
 Luckily, I do not sleep sound and was able to settle them down before they could attempt to escape.

 Going to the bathroom with dogs was something I didn't think too much about before solo camping with them but this is something that ended up to be my biggest challenge.
 I was able to squat outside with my Kula cloth at night but in the daylight I decided it was best to load them up and drive them over to the bathrooms with me to make sure they weren't left unattended.
-I would let them sit in the A/C with the car running and windows cracked while I did my business to return shortly.
+I would let them sit in the A/C with the car running and windows cracked while I was inside.

 Before arriving at camp check